skorasaurus/carto-manual/carto_manual.md

 (display_designation is the name of a row in your data )

-bFlood> how do you change the drawing order in Tilemill?
-<ybon> bFlood: you can change the order of the layers
-<bFlood> ok, how is that done from the UI? in the carto css or via the little layers popup window?
-<ybon> the layers window
-<ybon> drag the icon on the left

 As stated earlier, you want your layers to only include the data that you want to select.